Survivors of a brutal policy regime are left wondering what we do with history and National Truth and Reconciliation Day

-It’s been five years since the Truth and Reconciliation Commission of Canada released its report, outlining 94 calls to action to advance reconciliation with Indigenous Peoples across the country.
+It’s been over five years since the Truth and Reconciliation Commission of Canada released its report, outlining 94 calls to action to advance reconciliation with Indigenous Peoples across the country.

 Half a decade later, how has Canada measured up on its promise to implement these calls to action?
 What progress has been made, and where have we fallen short?

 Prime Minister Justin Trudeau says he is confident Canada is moving forward on reconciliation but…